RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/events.rst

 that happens inside an application's window, then bind events to the widget that is your application's window.
 If you only want to know about button click events on a particular button, then bind an event handler to that specific button.
-In general, events should be made as specific as possible.
+In general, events should be associated with the most specific widget as possible.

 Some widgets, such as a Notebook that implements a tabbed set of frames, have predefined events that are used to manipulate them.
 These are called "bind_class"